Edward H. Davis

-Edward Harvey Davis (1862-1951) was a field collector for the Museum of the American Indian in New York City who acquired many Indian artifacts from various tribes in San Diego county and northwestern Mexico (including the Seris) for that museum (now part of the Smithsonian).
+Edward Harvey Davis (1862-1951) was a field collector for the Museum of the American Indian in New York City who acquired many artifacts from various indigenous groups in San Diego county and northwestern Mexico (including the Seris) for that museum (now part of the Smithsonian).

 Biography

 Born to Lewis S. Davis and Christine Smith Davis on 18 June 1862 in New York, Davis grew up in Brooklyn and attended the Brooklyn Art Guild, developing skills in drawing and drafting.
 He worked for a time in New York in the accounting office of his family's shipping firm, Jonas Smith & Company.

 In 1885, ill with Bright’s disease, Davis followed his older brother Henry to San Diego, where the elder Davis had established an office of the family shipping firm and expanded into lumber and mining interests.
 The younger Davis found work as a surveyor and a draftsman, drawing maps and house plans.
 In 1887, he helped draw plans for the Hotel del Coronado.

 In 1885, he married Anna Marion (Anna May) Wells in New York and returned with her to San Diego.

 In 1887, a real estate deal in downtown San Diego provided Davis the funds to purchase 320 acres in Mesa Grande, approximately 60 miles northeast of San Diego, where he developed the land into a working cattle ranch and fruit farm.
 In 1915, he built a summer resort on the property, the Powam Lodge, designed by noted architect Emmor Brook Weaver.
 Davis and his family operated the lodge until 1930, when it was destroyed in a fire.

 An interest in Indian culture led Davis to collect Indian artifacts, trading with various tribes in the neighborhood.
 Concerned with the loss of traditional Indian way of life, Davis acquired extensive artifacts to preserve and document Indian culture.